Migrate from MKE 3.x

 - Migrate worker nodes to k0s.

-- Carry out post-upgrade cleanup, to remove MKE 3 components.
+- Carry out post-upgrade cleanup to remove MKE 3 components.

 - Output the new MKE 4 config file.